-The application deadline is November 30th.
-Practicum requirements must have been completed, and each student should have completed approximately 800 hours of supervised practicum experience.
+The application deadline is in November each year, with specific date identified in the APPIC listing and on the internship website.
+Practicum requirements must have been completed, and each student should have completed approximately 400 hours of AAPI Intervention Hours recorded or projected by the beginning of internship, and at least 100 AAPI Assessment Hours (500 total).
 All predoctoral coursework requirements should be completed before entering the internship, but may be in progress at the time of application.
 The doctoral program must certify that the applicant is ready for internship.
 Due to state policies and regulations governing patient contact in state facilities, we cannot accept applicants with previous felony convictions, or misdemeanor convictions other than traffic offenses.
+Also, please note that due to current Kentucky state law and state policies, as well as LifeSkills/Pennyroyal Center policies, WKPIC prohibits the use of marijuana in ALL circumstances, and will refuse to hire students who tests positive for marijuana regardless of medical need, the presence of a prescription, or its legal status.

 WKPIC currently holds membership in APPIC, adheres to APPIC Match policies, and participates in APPIC Match.
 The Online APPI must be utilized by all applicants applying to our program.
-Supplemental material requests are restricted to only a redacted case conceptualization or treatment summary and/or a psychological evaluation report.
+Supplemental materials are not required.
+Three letters of reference are required, two of which must be from clinical supervisors.